interactionresearchstudio/NaturewatchCameraServer/README.md

-# CameraServer
+# NaturewatchCameraServer

-This is a Python server script that captures a video stream from a Pi Camera and serves it an an mjpg through a website to another device.
+This is a Python server script that captures a video stream from a Pi Camera and serves it as a .mjpg through a website to another device.
+The ChangeDetector class looks for change, saving the image if motion is detected.
 Part of the Citizen Naturewatch project in collaboration with the RCA.

 ## Requirements